 So, work on “recalibrating your mindset” AND your marriage relationship.
 Work on building upon a foundation of appreciating qualities you DO have in your spouse, rather than depreciating them for what they can’t be for you.

 Pam Farrel gives an illustration of this principle in a Crosswalk.com article titled, Giving Grace to a Good Man:

 “One day, a friend and I were comparing notes on the realities of being married to a hard-working guy.
 Her garage was packed with several antique cars all in various stages of repair.
 Meanwhile, the home Bill had built for our family still lacked floorboards and a few doors were missing molding.
 Our home needs just never felt as pressing as the crises and struggles of those in the church where we ministered.

 “We both stopped mid-sentence and smiled.
 ‘But this inconvenience is a small price to pay for a marriage to a really great guy.’
 Both our husbands are kind, compassionate, diligent leaders at church and in the community.
 They are terrific fathers, incredible lovers and providers.
 A few car parts or some undone household tasks were suddenly put in their proper perspective by the Spirit.”

-Here’s some advice that Pam Farrel gives, which lines up scripturally, and is good to keep in mind:
+Here’s some advice that Pam Farrel gives on this issue to keep in mind: